 You'll have your blood pressure taken before the nonstress test begins.

 During the nonstress test, you'll lie on a reclining chair.
 You'll have your blood pressure taken at regular intervals during the test.

 Typically, a nonstress test lasts 20 minutes.
 However, if your baby is inactive or asleep, you might need to extend the test for another 20 minutes — with the expectation that your baby will become active — to ensure accurate results.
-Your health care provider might try to stimulate the baby manually or by placing a device on the maternal abdomen that makes a noise.
+Your health care provider might try to stimulate the baby by placing a noise-making device on your abdomen.

 After the procedure